NicolasBighetti/twitchplaysreborn/README.md

 	}
 ```

-2 Event are at your disposal SpamEvent and CloudWord
+2 Events are at your disposals SpamEvent and CloudWordEvent
 SpamEvent take as parameter the FString you want to follow in the chat and return the winning team with the number of spams.
-CloudWord returns the n word more used (4 in this sample) in the chat (word not phrases).
+CloudWord returns the n words more used (4 in this sample) in the chat (words not phrases).